firassaidi/keevault-lm-wc-integration/README.md

 3. **Variation Settings**:
     - Product variations also support Keevault settings.
 Configure these in the product variations section.

-4. **My Account Endpoint**: A new endpoint 'License Keys' will appear in the WooCommerce **My Account** page for customers to view their contract details.
+4. **My Account Endpoint**: A new endpoint 'License Keys' will appear in the WooCommerce **My Account** page for customers to view their license keys details.

 ## Usage